mark96harris/mark96harris.github.io/README.md

 ### Data Science Projects

-**Adaptive-Optics-Enabled Quantum Communications: A Technique for Daytime Space-To-Earth LinksAdaptive-Optics-Enabled Quantum Communications: A Technique for Daytime Space-To-Earth Links
+**Adaptive-Optics-Enabled Quantum Communications: A Technique for Daytime Space-To-Earth Links Adaptive-Optics-Enabled Quantum Communications: A Technique for Daytime Space-To-Earth Links
 Physical Review Applied · Jul 29, 2021**
 ![](https://github.com/mark96harris/mark96harris.github.io/assets/126911211/716d490a-cf41-49a3-a0f6-05910c2e3642)

-> Figure a, A very dense plot showing how we have combined 6 variables of our experimental results showing that AO can increase quantum  >channel efficiencies by more that 10 dB while spacially filtering daytime background light at the diffraction limit.
-This plot is using >1 x HV 5/7 turbulence profile, Open/Closed Loop Adaptive Optics, Strehl ratio, r~o~ spacial coherence, rho^2^ scintillation index - all >important atmospheric turbulence parameters.
+> Figure a, A very dense plot showing how we have combined 6 variables of our experimental results showing that Adaptive Optics can >increase quantum channel efficiencies by more that 10 dB while spacially filtering daytime background light at the diffraction limit.  >This plot is using 1 x HV 5/7 turbulence profile, Open/Closed Loop AO, Strehl ratio, r~o~ spacial coherence, rho^2^ scintillation index >- all important atmospheric turbulence parameters